kamrul1157024/terminal-ai/README.md

 ## Usage

-### Basic Mode
+### Non-interactive mode

-In basic mode, the AI converts your natural language request into a single terminal command and executes it:
+In non-interactive mode, the AI converts your natural language request into a single terminal command and executes it:

 ```
 ai "your command in natural language"